Multihomogenous Nonnegative Polynomials and Sums of Squares: Introduction

 where $c_1$ and $c_2$ are absolute constants.

-The first case in Corollary \ref{demonstrate}, is a modest example to show the reflection of monomial structure in our bounds.
-Bounds in the second case is dependent on $\frac{n}{k}$ instead of $n$ which shows the effect of underlying multihomogeneity.
-In particular in the cases that $k$ and $n$ are comparable bounds behave significantly different then the bounds of Blekherman.
+Bounds in Corollary \ref{demonstrate} depends on $\frac{n}{d}$ instead of $n$ which shows the effect of underlying multihomogeneity.
+In particular in the cases that $d$ and $n$ are comparable our bounds behave significantly differently then the bounds of Blekherman.

-In general, Theorem \ref{thm:main} proves that if we assume multihomogeneity on the set of variables $\ox_1,\ox_2,\ldots,\ox_m$, bounds derived in Blekherman's work for the ratio of sums of squares to non-negative polynomials, holds locally for every set of variable $\ox_j$.
+As a high level summary, Theorem \ref{thm:main} proves that if we assume multihomogeneity on the set of variables $\ox_1,\ox_2,\ldots,\ox_m$, bounds derived in Blekherman's work for the ratio of sums of squares to non-negative polynomials, repeats itself for every set of variable $\ox_j$.

-The remainder of this paper is structured as follows: In Section 2 we define two different inner products, and investigate basic relations between geometries introduced by these two inner products.
-Section 2 also includes definiton of zonal harmonics and their basic properties.
-The hurried reader can see the definitions at the very beginning and then go to Lemmata \ref{decomposition}, \ref{ballvolume}, \ref{zonal1} and \ref{zonal2}.
-In Section 3 we prove volumetric bounds for $\pos_{Q_{N,K}}$.
-A key step is discovering existence of an isotropic measure linked to the zonal harmonics.
-In Section 4 we give bounds for $\sq_{Q_{N,2K}}$ via classical convex geometry.
-Section 5 is devoted to polynomials that are powers of linear forms.
-The bounds there are derived by a simple duality observation.